-Fatigue and stress have become an integral part of our live to the point that we dismiss being tired as part of our life.
+Fatigue and stress have become an integral part of our life to the point that we dismiss being tired as part of our life.

 And since you are not getting the required energy you need for proper functioning, you are feeling fatigued.

-I mentioned menstruation as one of the causes for iron deficiency.
+I mentioned menstruation as one of the causes.

-Well, your menstrual period is also a symptom for the condition as well.
+Well, your menstrual period is also a symptom of the condition as well.